 My passion is working with people who want to make the world a better place, but who don’t have the knowledge or experience to turn their ideas into reality.
 Ordinary, everyday people who are keen to kick off a social enterprise or community project, but just don’t know where to begin.

-Because all my years of starting up start-ups, pioneering local and national aid networks, and growing innovative social enterprises have given me a ton of knowledge and experience.
-So I can offer the kind of practical support and mentoring that helps budding entrepreneurs avoid the pitfalls of beginning a business and instead set in motion a robust, sustainable new project – empowering them to do work that not only motivates and fulfils them but that also has the power bring lasting change in the lives of others.
+All my years of starting up start-ups, pioneering and supporting community networks, and growing innovative social enterprises have given me a ton of knowledge and experience.
+So I can offer the kind of practical support and mentoring that helps budding social entrepreneurs avoid classic project pitfalls and instead set in motion a robust, sustainable new enterprise – empowering them to do work that not only motivates and fulfils them but also has the power to bring lasting change in the lives of others.

 Alongside pioneering projects of my own, I love to support others on their journey.
 So I’m currently a mentor and trainer for early-stage social entrepreneurs through both the Inspiring Enterprise programme and the School for Social Entrepreneurs.
 I’ve also done a lot of leadership development through my work as a Clore Social Leadership Fellow.

 I also regularly speak on a wide range of topics related to sustainable and effective entrepreneurialism, most recently at the Northamptonshire Food Poverty Network, the University of Reading, and the Southampton Sustainable Development Conference.